 Proposed board action

-Pursuant to Standing Board Policy 1.60, the Board of Governors of The Florida Bar publishes this notice of intent to consider the following items at its March 5, 2021, Board of Governors meeting.
+Pursuant to Standing Board Policy 1.60, the Board of Governors of The Florida Bar publishes this notice of intent to consider the following items at its December 4, 2015board of governors meeting in Naples, Florida.
 This is governed by Rule 1-12.1, Rules Regulating The Florida Bar.
-If approved by the board, most rules amendments must still be formally filed with the Supreme Court of Florida, with further notice and opportunity to be heard, before they are officially approved and become effective.
-Amendments to section bylaws and standing board policies are final on board of governors action.
-Additionally, non-substantive edits to conform to the Supreme Court style guide are not noted in the summary.
-To receive a full copy of the text of proposed amendments, email [email protected] or call the Rules Administrative Coordinator at 850-561-5780.
-Reference any requested proposal by its title and date of this publication.
+If approved by the board, most of these amendments must still be formally filed with the Supreme Court of Florida, with further notice and opportunity to be heard, before they are officially approved and become effective.
+Additionally, most non-substantive edits to conform to the Supreme Court style guide are not noted in the summary.
+To receive a full copy of the text of any of these proposed amendments, email [email protected] or call Janellen Green at (850) 561-5751.
+Reference any requested proposal by its title or item number and date of this publication.

 RULES REGULATING THE FLORIDA BAR

 RULE 4-1.5 FEES AND COSTS FOR LEGAL SERVICES (Lien Resolution #3)